Quafadas/scautable/README.md

 Unclear.
 But I wanted to play with Mirrors.

 ### How does it work
-According to Arthur C. Clarke, any sufficiently advanced technology is indistinguisgable from magic.
-To me: this is clearly magic.

-Source: I aggressively copy pasted everything from here and poked it with a sharp stick until it did what I wanted. https://blog.philipp-martini.de/blog/magic-mirror-scala3/
+I aggressively copy pasted everything from here and poked it with a sharp stick until it did what I wanted. https://blog.philipp-martini.de/blog/magic-mirror-scala3/

 ### Limitations